 10.00-11.30am - a yummy brunch at Strong Adolfos

 We don't know about you, but we are always ravenous after a swim.
 Head to Hawksfield located just outside of Wadebridge, past the Royal Cornwall Showground.
 This is home to one of our favourite cafés, Strong Adolfos, perfect for a spot of brunch (as healthy or as naughty as you want).
 This trendy café is inspired by art, surf and motorbike culture.

 11.30am-12.00pm - a mooch around the shops

 Rainy days are for mooching.
 Full stop.
 Hawksfield is home to a collection of the area's most fabulous independent shops.
-Here you can pick up some delightful artisan food from The Arc, browse the treasure trove of vintage items at The Gooseshed, admire the beautiful collection of plants and flowers at Wadebridge Flowers and try on some clothes in the uber cool Finisterre.
+Here you can pick up some delightful artisan food from The Arc, browse the treasure trove of vintage items at Mooch, admire the beautiful collection of paintings and sculptures at Circle Contemporary Gallery and try on some clothes in the uber cool Finisterre.
 Jo and Co is a must visit for gorgeous interior products and women's clothing; the perfect excuse to add to your holiday wardrobe.
 If you're a fan of vintage cars and bikes, go and say hello to Alexy at Bespoke Traders.

 1.30-3.00pm - a cosy lunch at the St Kew Inn

 A rainy day isn't complete without a pub lunch in our opinion!
 And what better setting than the picture postcard village of St Kew, set within easy reach of our properties?
 The St Kew Inn is nestled in the heart of the village and is everything you could want from a traditional Cornish pub, and more.
 With lots of little rooms to discover and a roaring fire, this is the perfect place to dry off and plan the rest of your holiday over a local tipple or two.
 This pub is popular with locals and visitors alike so we recommend booking as soon as you can.